cavo789/blog/blog/XXX/vscode-regions/index.md

 ![VSCode - Regions folding](./images/regions.gif)

-:::tip You should avoid to have functions having more than 60 lines Regions are supported by a very large number of languages, but don't make the mistake of assuming that this allows you to have functions of several dozen lines.
+:::tip You should avoid having functions having more than 60 lines Regions are supported by a very large number of languages, but don't make the mistake of assuming that this allows you to have functions of several dozen lines.
 That's not the point!
 If you have long functions, you need to split them up.
 You need to create smaller, more specialised functions.
 We've already touched on this point in a [previous post](/blog/vscode-php-refactoring).
 :::